Close Menu

 Image: Smile Mercantile

-Birchwood Christmas wreath
+Birchwood Christmas Wreath

-If you want to bring natural elements into your Christmas home decor, you should decorate your home with this octagon-shaped birch wood wreath by Love Create Celebrate.
-It is made from birch wood pieces that are cut on both ends so that they attach to each other seamlessly.
+If you want to bring natural elements into your Christmas home decor, decorate your home with this octagon-shaped birch wood wreath by Love Create Celebrate.
+It is made from birch wood pieces that are cut on both ends so that they attach seamlessly.
+You need to be careful while making cuts on the birch wood pieces.
+Maintain the classic red and green theme; this all-natural Christmas wreath is decorated with foliage, pinecones, berries, and ribbons.

 Birch wood Christmas wreath